veeto

 Key Takeaways

-• Authorizes rental car companies to use geofence technology to track vehicles moved abroad or to impound lots.
+• Authorizes rental companies to use geofence technology to detect vehicle movements.

 Get Involved